gnosia93/slurm-on-grv/slurm/readme.md

 PartitionName=debug Nodes=sle-w[1-2] Default=YES MaxTime=INFINITE State=UP
 ```

+[/etc/slurm-llnl/cgroup.conf]
-[/etc/slurm-llnl/cgroup.conf] of all nodes when using GPU, not required for CPU
+* must exist in all nodes in case of using GPU, and not required for CPU
 ```
 CgroupAutomount=yes
 CgroupReleaseAgentDir="/etc/slurm-llnl/cgroup"